Pangeamt/sequence_transfer/README.md

 ```

-Now we can create a transfer function between any pair of sequences.
-For example, suppose we want to know "images" of the 5th and 6th BERT tokens 'zo' and '##e' in the source text:
+Now we can create a transfer function between any pair of thoses sequences.
+For example, suppose we want to know wich charchaters of the text source correspond to the 5th and 6th BERT tokens 'zo' and '##e' in the source text:

 ```python
  # We select the 5th and 6th BERT tokens